sebastienrousseau/dotfiles/docs/README.md

 ## ❤️ Contributing

 Thank you for using Dotfiles!
-If you like the library, it would be great if you can give it a star ⭐ on [GitHub][github].
+If you like the library, it would be great if you can give it a star ⭐ on [Github][github-url].

 There are also many ways in which you can participate in this project, for
 example:

-- [Submit bugs and feature requests][issues], and help us verify as they are checked in,
+- [Submit bugs and feature requests][issues-url], and help us verify as they are checked in,
-- Review [source code changes][download], and help us improve our code quality,
+- Review [source code changes][download-url], and help us improve our code quality,
-- Review the [documentation][docs] and make pull requests for anything from typos to additional and new content.
+- Review the [documentation][docs-url] and make pull requests for anything from typos to additional and new content.

 Please read carefully through our
-[Contributing Guidelines][contributing]
+[Contributing Guidelines][contributing-url]
 for further details on the process for submitting pull requests to us.

 ![divider][divider]

 ## 🥂 License

-This project is licensed under the MIT License - see the [LICENSE][license-url] file for details.
+This project is licensed under the [MIT License][license-url] file for details.

 [![FOSSA Status][fossa]][fossa-url]